-The fields display as n/a if you sample with a micro1401 or 1401plus or if the 1401 firmware is not sufficiently up to date.
+The 1401, CPU and kB/s fields display as n/a if you sample with a micro1401 or 1401plus or if the 1401 firmware is too old.
 You can download firmware updates from the CED web site.
 The CPU field will display as n/a if you have disabled the use of a separate thread for sampling (see the Profile() command in the script manual).